AWS Databases: A Comprehensive Guide

 ElastiCache

-ElastiCache is a fully managed in-memory data store service that supports Redis and Memcached.
-It’s designed for real-time applications requiring sub-millisecond latency.
+A managed in-memory store supporting Redis and Memcached.
+Built for sub-millisecond read latency.

 DynamoDB